daveontrack/Currency-Converter/README.md

 🔄 Automatic currency updates

-💡 Supports popular currencies such as USD, EUR, GBP, and more
+💡 Supports popular currencies such as USD, EUR, GBP, POD and more